 Smoking is, by far, the leading cause of lung cancer, but American Cancer Society says about 15% of lung cancers develop in people who have never smoked.
 Two-thirds of non-smokers who get lung cancer are women.

-The medical oncologist at Shady Grove Adventist Hospital who helped treat Danielle’s Stage 4 lung cancer says her disease likely formed from the growth of abnormal genes in her lungs.
+The medical oncologist at Adventist HealthCare Shady Grove Medical Center who helped treat Danielle’s Stage 4 lung cancer says her disease likely formed from the growth of abnormal genes in her lungs.

 “These are called sporadic cases.
 Just like breast cancer can form in a woman with no family history, lung cancer can occur in non-smokers,” explains Dr. Joseph Haggerty.
 “We’re only now starting to discover why.
 It sounds just like mutations can occur in life, they can occur on a cellular level.
 That defect can lead to a proliferative advantage for that cell, allowing it to grow rapidly.”